ChrysoliteAzalea/giantess_story/story.md

 # A new world for a tiny boy

+## Prologue

+It was an ordinary summer day when a 15 years old boy called Anwyll was walking in a city park.
+It was nearly 8 p.m. when he heard a strange sound, that was like the sound of an explosion, but at the same time was noticeably different from it.
+The sky turned dark-red and then dark-purple, the air gained a strange smell, and the sight of the environment became blurry.
+That's the last thing Anwyll remembered before waking up in another, strange, different world.

+It was morning when Anwyll woke up.
+He has found himself on what seemed to be a huge bench.
+He was surrounded by giant grass several times taller than him, by bushes and blooming flowers at the height of his face.
+The bench was huge for him, and even if he managed to get to the ground unharmed, he couldn't go to any significant distance due to his size.
+Anwyll took the sandwich that he prepared before going for a walk for a light meal.

+"Hello!
+Who are you?", said the unfamiliar voice.
+Anwyll looked up and saw a gorgeous light-brown skinned elven woman looking at the bench.

+"My name is Anwyll.
+I was going for a walk when I heard a strange noise.
+Then I woke up here.
+Could you please help me?
+I don't know anyone here."

+"Sure.
+My name is Fragrance.
+I can take you to my house and take care of you.
+Would you like to go with me?"

+"Yes, sure!"

+"Alright."

+Fragrance took him and put him on her shoulder, wrapping her hair around him.

+"Thank you, Fragrance!
+Thank you so much!"

 ## Chapter 1 -- The Slumber Party

 In a nice and sunny summer day a gorgeous light-brown skinned elven woman Fragrance came back from her work.
 She was living in her own one-room apartment at the third floor of the house.
 In her apartment, her tiny human friend Anwyll were waiting for her.